AlaYousef/portfolio-project3/README.md

 [Back to top](<#contents>)

 ## Acknowledgements
-The site was completed as a Portfolio Project 2 for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
+This App was completed as a Portfolio Project 3 for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, tutor support.
 And all at the Code Institute for their help.

 [Back to top](<#contents>)